ratsprotocol/rats-protocol-website/src/article/en/add-map-relay-chain.md

 * Log in to your [Particle Wallet](https://wallet.particle.network/) account.
-* Search and choose “MAP Protocol” in the search bar.
+* Search and choose “RATS Protocol” in the search bar.
 * Check the network name on the wallet page.